-Druva complies with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks set forth by the United States Department of Commerce.
+Druva complies with the EU and UK Standard Contractual Clauses passed by the European Commission and UK’s Information Commission Officer respectively.
 If our customer’s policy is to execute Standard Contractual Clauses, our DPA includes them as an option.

 Requesting the data processing agreement

 Under the GDPR all data processors and data controllers must have an agreement in place specifying their respective obligations under the GDPR.
 We have incorporated CCPA obligations into the data processing agreement to ensure all data processing activities and obligations are transparent.
 To request Druva’s Data Processing Agreement (DPA), please email email@example.com.